gitamar/eResume/README.md

 # materialweb
-This is website for material design
+This is website for material designed eResume
-This is template to develop material website
+This is template to develop material website eRusume stay tuned for up dates